Alimony is court-ordered payment of monetary support from one spouse to the other for a period of time after divorce.

 Guidelines for maximum alimony duration are relatively clear (see below) and are based on the length of the marriage.
 Guidelines are less clear about specific amounts of alimony.
 They state that alimony should not be greater than the receiving spouse’s need or 30%-35% of the difference between the paying spouse’s gross income and the gross income of the receiving spouse.
 For example, if Spouse A makes $100,000 per year and Spouse B makes $0 per year, the difference in their income is $100,000 and alimony should therefore not exceed $30,000 to $35,000, assuming Spouse B has need.

 The law is explicit that a judge can attribute income to a spouse, which means the judge can act as if a spouse is actually making money that he or she is not earning at the moment.
 In the example above, in which Spouse B had earnings of $0, a judge could attribute income to Spouse B, arguing that Spouse B could have a full-time minimum wage job and earn $20,000 per year.
-The difference in income between Spouse A and Spouse B would then be $80,000, and alimony would be 30%-35% of this, or $24,000 to $28,000.
+The difference in income between Spouse A and Spouse B would then be $80,000, and alimony should not exceed 30%-35% of this, or $24,000 to $28,000, assuming Spouse B has need.

-In practice, many couples use 30%-35% of the difference in income as a starting point for negotiation of alimony.
+In practice, many couples use 30%-35% of the difference in income as a top end starting point for negotiation of alimony.

 The law says a judge can deviate from these limits on amounts or duration of alimony based on a number of specific factors, including (Chapter 124, Section 50e):